 Part of a diet overhaul for a bipolar patient also includes kicking bad habits such as smoking and caffeine.

-These have shown to have an adverse impact on the symptoms generated by a bipolar disorder.
-Remove caffeine and smoking from one’s diet and those instances can decrease.
+These have shown to have an adverse impact on the symptoms of a bipolar disorder and should be avoided while healing.2

 Meditation at Holistic Bipolar Disorder Treatment Centers